So I Gave Them Over

 When we fail to obey, God will withhold his blessings and subject us to the oppression of our enemies until we submit to his will.

-When God chastens us, he does not have to do anything more than withdraw his protective hand of blessing and give us over to the consequences of our own destructive ways.
+When God chastens us, he does not have to do anything more than to withdraw his protective hand of blessing and give us over to the consequences of our own destructive ways.
 The removal of his restraint leaves us free to pursue what we want but subjects us to every kind of evil.
 Like the prodigal son, far away from home and left to his own foolish ways, we will eventually come to our senses and realize how much we miss our Father’s protection and blessing (Lk.
 15:11-32).
 Once that happens, we are finally ready to humble ourselves and return home to seek the Father’s mercy, a response that delights his ever gracious heart and prompts him to throw his loving arms around us.